Building the Mako Server with BAS

 Command-line Compile Example

 The Mako Server can be compiled directly on the command line without using the makefile.
-The following example compiles the Mako Server for POSIX/Linux without using SQLite and without using the internal ZIP file (obj/LspZip.c).
+The following example compiles the Mako Server for POSIX/Linux without SQLite and without the internal ZIP file (obj/LspZip.c).

 Start by setting the include path: